wsngamerz/website/content/posts/css-selectors-an-introduction.md

 ---
 title: "CSS Selectors: An Introduction"
-description: An introductory post into the most common selectors that you'd use in CSS and how to use them
+description: "An introduction to the basic CSS selectors."
-date: 2020-05-12T12:00:00Z
+author: "William Neild"
-slug: /blog/css-selectors-an-introduction
+date: 2020-05-12T12:24:49+01:00
-thumbnail: thumbnail.png
+draft: true
-author: William Neild
+ShowToc: true
 ---

 If you’ve ever used CSS, you should already know about selectors but in case you’ve forgotten, you need a refresher or